franciscop/cookies/README.md

   autoencode: true,         // Encode to make it safe for url (RFC6265)
   encode: function(str){ return encodeURIComponent(str); },  // Function to encode it
   decode: function(str){ return decodeURIComponent(str); },  // Function to decode it
-  error: function(error, data, opt) { throw new Error(error); }, // To handle errors
-  fallback: false  // A method to use as a fallback if cookies don't work });
+});
 ```